Fabiola220/currency-converter/README.md

 Please note that you may need to sign up for an API key and update the code with your API key if required by the chosen API.

-Technologies Used
-HTML
-CSS
-JavaScript (Modern)

-Features
-Real-time currency conversion rates using an API Simple and intuitive user interface
-Select source currency and target currency
-Button to switch the selected currencies
-Display of the converted currency value
-Screenshots
-Currency Converter Currency Converter

-API Integration
+## API Integration
 This currency converter utilizes a real-time currency conversion API to fetch the latest exchange rates.
 The API used in this project is Exchange Rate API, which provides accurate and up-to-date currency conversion data.
 To integrate a different API, you can modify the JavaScript code in script.js file to make requests and handle the response according to the API documentation.

-Please note that you may need to sign up for an API key and update the code with your API key if required by the chosen API.
+**Please note that you may need to sign up for an API key and update the code with your API key if required by the chosen API**.

-Technologies Used
-HTML
-CSS
-JavaScript (Modern)
+## Future Improvements
+- Add a dark mode option.
+- Support offline mode using cached rates.
+- Show historical conversion trends.